pentestfunctions/tryhackme_progress/README.md

 1. **Modify the Connect.sid (Cookie)**

-    Update the `cookie on line 5` parameter in the thmprogress.py script
+    Update the `cookie on line 5` parameter in the thmprogress.py script (Get your connect.sid cookie from THM)

   ```python
   cookie = "RANDOM_SID"